 5. Trailer Truck

-A full trailer is a word used in the United States to describe a freight trailer with front and rear axles drawn by a drawbar.
+In the United States, a full trailer is a freight trailer with front and rear axles drawn by a drawbar.

-In Europe, the exact vehicle is called an A-frame drawbar trailer.
-It has a width of approximately two and a half meters and nearly 35 to 40 feet.
+In Europe, this exact vehicle is called an A-frame drawbar trailer.
+It has a width of approximately two and a half meters and a length of nearly 35 to 40 feet.

-Furthermore, Freight trailers are used to transport large amounts of material over long distances.
+Furthermore, Freight trailers transport large amounts of material over long distances.

-However, they can be used to transport furniture and supplies and large cargoes of raw materials.
+However, they can transport furniture and supplies and large cargoes of raw materials.

 There are entire businesses dedicated to freight movements that make a lot of money transporting enormous amounts hundreds of miles.